Jump to section:

 IF traffic_signal == RED AND distance_to_intersection < 50 meters AND velocity > 5 mph AND safe_stopping_distance == AVAILABLE THEN execute_gradual_braking(rate=COMFORTABLE)

-Complex rule (Business Automation):
+Complex rule (Business Automation at Ruh.AI):

-IF prospect_engagement_score > 75 AND email_open_count >= 3 AND last_interaction < 48_hours_ago AND decision_maker_role == True AND competitor_mentions == None AND meeting_not_yet_booked == True THEN schedule_priority_follow_up(urgency=HIGH, message_template=DEMO_REQUEST) AND notify_sales_team(lead_status=HOT)
+IF prospect_engagement_score > 75 AND email_open_count >= 3 AND last_interaction < 48_hours_ago AND decision_maker_role == True AND competitor_mentions == None AND meeting_not_yet_booked == True THEN schedule_priority_follow_up(urgency=HIGH, message_template=DEMO_REQUEST) AND notify_sales_team(lead_status=HOT) AND update_crm(status="SQL", reason="High engagement + decision maker")

 Rule Priority and Conflict Resolution